Nathan (footballer, born 1996)

-Nathan Allan de Souza (born 13 March 1996), simply known as Nathan, is a Brazilian footballer who plays for Atlético Mineiro.
+Nathan Allan de Souza (born 13 March 1996), simply known as Nathan, is a Brazilian professional footballer.
 Mainly an attacking midfielder, he has also been deployed throughout his career in a central midfield role, as well as a winger and a second striker.

 Club career

 Atlético Paranaense

 Born in Blumenau, Santa Catarina, Nathan joined Atlético Paranaense's prolific youth setup in 2009, at the age of 13.
 He was promoted to the main squad in 2014, initially appearing with the under-23 team in Campeonato Paranaense.
-His debut came on 29 January in the first stage of the Copa Libertadores away at Sporting Cristal, playing ten minutes in place of Marcelo Cirino in a 1–2 loss.
+His debut came on 29 January in the first stage of the Copa Libertadores away at Sporting Cristal, playing ten minutes in place of Marcelo Cirino in a 2–1 loss.
 A week later in the second leg, he came on as a substitute and had his attempt saved in the penalty shootout, although his team advanced nonetheless.

 Nathan made his Série A debut on 22 May, coming on as a second-half substitute for Paulinho Dias in a 1–1 away draw against Corinthians.
 In October, after rejecting a contract renewal, the club and the player went to court, with him being demoted back to the under-23s.